 This course prepares students to use the Linux operating system in a variety of settings and scenarios.
+Prerequisites: None 50 hours

 CITDE340 - Ethical Hacking I

 This course prepares students to work as computer security professional by teaching the fundamentals of ethical hacking.